Calculates the grade you need on the final to earn a specific grade for the course.

 Ah, you need a weighted grade calculator.
 This takes all of your grades and calculates a weighted average of the grades you earned for the quarter.
 Your Final Grade represents a piece of this average (usually 25% to 50%, but this may vary by school).
 Here is a weighted grade calculator that can help you work through the math.

 The finals calculator can't help you with this one.
-You need to add up the point values for your letter grades and average them.
+You need a GPA calculator to solve for this.
+To calculate your GPA, you need to add up the grade point values for each letter grade and average them.
 Assign a point value to each grade.
 A is usually worth 4.
 A B grade is worth 3.
 A C grade is worth 2.
 Check with the rules of your school for anything less than that.
+The result of this calculation is often referred to as your grade point average.

 It is also not uncommon for the semester average grade to be calculated as a weighted average, weighted by the credit hours for each course.
 So intensive or advanced courses with more class times (the 1.5 credit course) will count for a greater share of the semester average.
 You may also find that certain electives are excluded or graded on a pass-fail basis.

-This final calculator does this.
+This final exam calculator does this.
 Simply enter the percentage of the grade which the final counts for.
 You will need to know your average grade for the rest of the course, which should be weighted by the points already earned.
+This will tell you the impact of the exam.

 For the actual math, we're calculating a grade for each part of the total grade (10% quizzes, 20% midterm, 20% paper, 50% final) and multiplying each portion by the grade achieved.
 So in the example above, if you averaged a 90% on your quizzes, 80% on midterm, 100% on paper, and are trying to figure out "what do I need to get on my final?", the math would be: Current grade: .10 x 90 + .20 x 80 + .20 x 85 = 9 + 16 + 17 = 42 / 50 = 84% thus far.